 There is a lot of information about helping students with processing disorders (such as dyslexia) with reading, but what about other conditions that can make reading difficult?
 How can teachers help students that struggle with reading because of autism?

-Here is Reading Horizons Teacher Trainer, Shantell Berrett, answering this question (her answer is mostly targeted towards Reading Horizons program, however, the concepts she discusses reveal best practices in general):
+Here is Reading Horizons Teacher Trainer, Shantell Berrett, answering this question (her answer is mostly targeted towards Reading Horizons elementary reading curriculum and reading intervention program, however, the concepts she discusses reveal best practices in general):

-Students with autism or students that have a low IQ respond well to instruction that is simple, systematic, and hands-on.
+Students with autism or students that have a low IQ respond well to a reading curriculum that is simple, systematic, and hands-on.

 Shantell mentions that there are some that argue that the best approach for teaching reading to students with autism is to have them memorize lists of words since they have a knack for memorization.
 BUT, Shantell points out that was the method that was believed to be the most beneficial for students with dyslexia for a long time, and as it was researched, found to be a poor approach for those students.
-A brain only has a capacity to remember so much.
-A simple, systematic, hands on approach is great because it empowers students with autism with skills that don’t make them reliant on memorization.
+A brain only has the capacity to remember so much.
+A simple, systematic,

 Tefl online said

 Yes, there are lots of students that struggle with reading because of autism.
 As per my perception I also strongly believe that students that have a low intellect, react well to coaching that is simple, systematic, and hands-on.